ziali088/mojolicious-plugin-jsonapi/README.md

         # POST '/api/posts/:post_id/relationships/email-templates' -> to('api-posts#post_related_email_templates')
         # PATCH '/api/posts/:post_id/relationships/email-templates' -> to('api-posts#patch_related_email_templates')
         # DELETE '/api/posts/:post_id/relationships/email-templates' -> to('api-posts#delete_related_email_templates')

+        # If your not in production mode, your $app->log will show the created routes.
+Useful!

         # You can use the following helpers too: